-NOTE: This structure type was added in version 2.3 of this specification.
+NOTE This structure type was added in version 2.3 of this specification.

-Table 100 - 64-Bit Memory Error Information (Type 33) Structure
+Table 100 - 64-Bit Memory Error Information (Type 33) structure

-Offset Name Length Value Description 00h Туре BYTE 33 64-bit Memory Error Information type 01h Length BYTE 1Fh Length of the structure 02h Handle WORD Varies The handle, or instance number, associated with the structure 04h Error Type BYTE ENUM The type of error that is associated with the current status reported for the memory array or device.
-See 7.19.1 for definitions.
-05h Error Granularity BYTE ENUM Identifies the granularity (for example, device versus Partition) to which the error can be resolved.
-See 7.19.2 for definitions.
-06h Error Operation BYTE ENUM The memory access operation that caused the error.
-See 7.19.3 for definitions.
+Offset Name Length Value Description 00h Туре BYTE 33 64-bit Memory Error Information type 01h Length BYTE 1Fh Length of the structure 02h Handle WORD Varies Handle, or instance number, associated with the structure 04h Error Type BYTE ENUM Type of error that is associated with the current status reported for the memory array or device See 7.19.1 for definitions.
+05h Error Granularity BYTE ENUM Granularity (for example, device versus Partition) to which the error can be resolved See 7.19.2 for definitions.
+06h Error Operation BYTE ENUM Memory access operation that caused the error See 7.19.3 for definitions.

-Offset Name Length Value Description 07h Vendor Syndrome DWORD Varies The vendor-specific ECC syndrome or CRC data associated with the erroneous access.
-If the value is unknown, this field contains 0000 0000h.
-0Bh Memory Array Error Address QWORD Varies The 64-bit physical address of the error based on the addressing of the bus to which the memory array is connected.
-If the address is unknown, this field contains 8000 0000 0000 0000h.
-13h Device Error Address QWORD Varies The 64-bit physical address of the error relative to the start of the failing memory device, in bytes.
-If the address is unknown, this field contains 8000 0000 0000 0000h.
-1Bh Error Resolution DWORD Varies The range, in bytes, within which the error can be determined, when an error address is given.
-If the range is unknown, this field contains 8000 0000h.
+Offset Name Length Value Description 07h Vendor Syndrome DWORD Varies Vendor-specific ECC syndrome or CRC data associated with the erroneous access If the value is unknown, this field contains 0000 0000h.
+0Bh Memory Array Error Address QWORD Varies 64-bit physical address of the error based on the addressing of the bus to which the memory array is connected If the address is unknown, this field contains 8000 0000 0000 0000h.
+13h Device Error Address QWORD Varies 64-bit physical address of the error relative to the start of the failing memory device, in bytes If the address is unknown, this field contains 8000 0000 0000 0000h.
+1Bh Error Resolution DWORD Varies Range, in bytes, within which the error can be determined, when an error address is given If the range is unknown, this field contains 8000 0000h.